puyacodes/pdcsc/README.md

 ```

 # Manually render a changeset
-By default `pdcsc` renders or generates `.sql` file of a changeset when using `roll` command (default).
+By default, `pdcsc` renders `.sql` file of a changeset automatically when using `roll` command.

-Using `render` cli argument we can manually render a changeset.
+Using `render` cli argument we can manually render a changeset as well.

 ## Attention
 MANUALLY RENDERING A CHANGESET IS NOT RECOMMENDED AND SHOULD BE AVOIDED AT ALL COSTS.
 RENDERING A CHANGESET SHOULD ONLY AND ONLY BE DONE EXACTLY IN THE BRANCH IT WAS CREATED AT.

-If you render a changeset in another branch, the generated `.sql` may not be correct, may not be even generated and may not work or may lead to unwanted errors, bugs and disasters at worst case.
+IF YOU RENDER A CHANGESET IN ANOTHER BRANCH, THE GENERATED `.sql` MAY NOT BE CORRECT, MAY NOT BE EVEN GENERATED AND MAY NOT WORK OR MAY LEAD TO UNWANTED ERRORS, BUGS AND DISASTERS AT WORST CASE.

 ## Discussion
 Suppose we are in branch `feature/fix-product-update` and we fix a sproc named `usp_Product_update`.

-We generate a changeset, make a PR and the Team Lead in who performs code reviews merges the branch.
+We generate a changeset, make a PR and the Team Lead who performs code reviews merges the branch.

-Now, if we switch to branch `feature/create-reports` and we have not pulled our `main` branch to receive the changes, if we intend to render the changeset of `feature/fix-product-update` branch, the `.sql` file being generated definitely is not correct, since we are creating `usp_Product_update` sproc using the copy in our own branch which is not up-to-date.
+Now, if we switch to branch `feature/create-reports` and we have not pulled our `main` branch to receive the changes, if we manually render the changeset of `feature/fix-product-update` branch, the generated `.sql` file is definitely incorrect, since we are creating `usp_Product_update` sproc using the copy in our own branch which is not up-to-date.

-That is why, it is never recommended to manually render a changeset and this should be done in scarse cases and performed only by DBAs who know what they are doing.
+That is why, **it is never recommended to manually render a changeset** and this should be done in scarse cases and performed only by DBAs who know what they are doing.

 ## How to
-We can specify the changeset for which we intend to create `.sql` file using `-cs` cli argument.
+We should specify the changeset we want to render through `-cs` cli argument.

 ```bash
 pdcsc render -cs 20250412082457_b6775a321_feature-add-otp
 ```

-The `-cs` argument is optional.
-If it is not specified, `pdcsc` shows list of all changesets found in `./Changes` folder and asks to choose which one to render.
+If `-cs` is not specified, `pdcsc` shows list of all changesets found in `./Changes` folder and asks the user to choose which one to be rendered.

 # Best Practices and Guidelines